sedfarouk/DixLang/README.md

 ---

-*For any issues or contributions, please refer to our GitHub repository and open a discussion or pull request.*
+*For any issues or contributions, please refer to my GitHub repository and open a discussion or pull request.
+With love, Farouk ❤️*